What was a Hamas terrorist doing in a Gaza tunnel that caused him to die now, weeks after the August 26 ceasefire?

 That same Tuesday the ceasefire was breached by Gaza mortar fire, although Hamas, which has breached numerous ceasefires, denied involvement and said it arrested the perpetrators.

 Many residents of the Gaza Belt area have left the region for the Jewish New Year (Rosh Hashana), amid fears that Hamas is planning an attack.
-Indeed, it was revealed that Hamas had planned to use the tunnels the IDF destroyed in massacre against Jews on Rosh Hashana.
+Indeed, it was revealed that Hamas had planned to use the tunnels the IDF destroyed in a massacre against Jews on Rosh Hashana.